Maeve Kennedy McKean: Career

 McKean was a volunteer in the Peace Corps in Mozambique.
 She returned to the United States in 2002 to work on her mother's unsuccessful gubernatorial campaign.
-She served in the Obama Administration as the first-ever Senior Advisor for Human Rights within the United States Department of State's Global AIDS program and at the U.S. Department of Health and Human Services' Office of Global Affairs, where she led teams on working with human rights policy issues, women's and children's health, and LGBTQ health.
+She served in the Obama administration as the first-ever Senior Advisor for Human Rights within the United States Department of State's Global AIDS program and at the U.S. Department of Health and Human Services' Office of Global Affairs, where she led teams on working with human rights policy issues, women's and children's health, and LGBTQ health.

 She also worked for U.S. Senator Dianne Feinstein in California and in Washington, D.C.

 McKean served as an associate research professor at the CUNY Graduate School of Public Health & Health Policy and co-launched the university's Center for Immigrant, Refugee and Global Health.
-She served as the Executive Director of Georgetown University's Global Health Initiative.
+She served as the executive director of Georgetown University's Global Health Initiative.
 McKean was also an adjunct professor at Georgetown, where she taught bioethics and human rights.

 In March 2019 McKean, during an interview with Spanish news agency EFE, stated that her public health work is centered on women and children because they are "half of the world" and due to more funding and research going in to drugs and interventions that pertain to health issues related to men.
 On May 8, 2019, she spoke out against her uncle, Robert F. Kennedy, Jr., and his non-profit health organization, Children's Health Defense, for spreading false information about vaccines.
 In March 2020 she signed a letter, along with hundreds of other public health officials, urging U.S. Vice President Mike Pence to follow scientific recommendations and provide adequate funding in response to COVID-19.

 Personal life

 McKean met David McKean, then a student at the University of California at Berkeley, while she was working in California for Senator Feinstein in 2003.
 The two went on a trip to Asia together, travelling to China, Cambodia, Vietnam, Thailand, and Laos.
 They became engaged in 2008.
-They married on March 21, 2009, at the Woman's National Democratic Club, a mansion in Washington, D.C.
+They married on March 21, 2009, at the Whittemore House, a mansion in Washington, D.C. that serves as the headquarters of the Woman's National Democratic Club.
 They had three children.
 The family lived in Washington, D.C., where both McKean and her husband worked as lawyers.
 She served as president of the Parent–Teacher Association at Capitol Hill Cluster School, a public K-8 school where her children are enrolled.